trieschlab/PymoNNto/docs/Classical_Examples/Hodgkin_Huxley.md

 # Hodgkin Huxley SORNSim Implementation

-The following code creates a network of 100 neurons with recurrent connections and simulates them for 1000 iterations.
-What is still missing are some behaviour modules.
-This modules have to be passed to the NeuronGrop to definde what the neurons are supposed to do at each timestep.
+The following code creates a Neuron with multiple Hodgkin Huxley segments.
+Over time the input current of the first compartment changes, which creates different spike patterns flowing through the segments.